elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## *i-bem.js*: Javascript framework for BEM ##

-*i-bem.js* is a JavaScript framework for web-development within [BEM-methodology](http://en.bem.info/method/).
-Using *i-bem.js* one can:
+*i-bem.js* is a JavaScript framework for web-development using [BEM-methodology](http://en.bem.info/method/).
+With *i-bem.js* one can:

  * develop web interface in terms of blocks, elements, modifiers;
  * describe a block's behaviour in a declarative style as a set of states;
  * integrate easily JavaScript code with CSS in BEM style and with BEMHTML templates;
- * flexibly override behaviour of library blocks.
+ * flexibly redefine behaviour of library blocks.

 *i-bem.js* is not suitable for:

  * replacing the general purpose framework, such as jQuery.

-** Brief content of the document**:
+**Brief content of the document**:

-* [Framework overview](#intro): relation to the BEM data domain terms, a brief description of the modular structure of the framework, project stub, tools for building the code, that was written using *i-bem.js*.
+* [Framework overview](#intro): relation to the BEM data domain, a brief description of the modular structure of the framework, project stub, tools for building the code, that was written using *i-bem.js*.

-* [Binding JS blocks to HTML](#html) — JS blocks on HTML page binding syntax, how HTML elements и JS blocks relate.
+* [Binding JS blocks to HTML](#html) — JS blocks on HTML page binding syntax, how HTML elements and JS blocks relate.

 * [Block declarations](#decl) — JS blocks description syntax.

-* [Working with DOM tree](#dom) — API for working with DOM nodes of blocks: elements, DOM tree dynamic modification (AJAX).
+* [Working with DOM tree](#dom) — API for working with DOM representation of blocks: elements, DOM tree dynamic modification (AJAX).

 * [Events](#events) —  *i-bem.js* event model: DOM events,